It may still be November, but it's beginning to look a lot like Christmas at the White House.

 'We can have Christmas now!'
 Mrs Obama spoke of her delight at the tree's arrival

-Yet the inspection was merely a formality as the tree was selected by White House staffers in early October and harvested this month.
+Yet the inspection was merely a formality as the tree was selected by

 It will be placed on display in the Blue Room, where it will become the centerpiece of the White House Christmas decorations.